THERIGHTFACTS.ORG

 Key Points:

-• The average workweek for all private employees edged up by 0.1 hours to 34.4 hours in March.
+• The average workweek for all private employees fell 0.1 hours to 34.2 hours in September.

 Key Points: